closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 Our first attempt at permanently breaking the WebSocket connection was quite naive.
 We simply turned the Wi-Fi off and on again.
-That worked fine: The UI immediately recognized that the WebSocket connection got severed and reestablished it as soon as we got back online.
+That worked fine: The UI quickly recognized that the WebSocket connection got severed and reestablished it as soon as we got back online.

 The second attempt involved playing with the Network Monitor built into the browser and its throttling options.
 Sadly, it turns out that both